-The curriculum is very broad at our school and as such there is something available for all students to follow.
-There is a great deal of choice in our curriculum, this way those with SEND can have a very bespoke, personalised timetable that meets their needs.
+The curriculum is very broad at our school and there is something available for all students to follow.
+There is a great deal of choice in our curriculum, allowing those with SEND to follow courses that meets their needs.

 We offer a range of GCSE courses, Entry Level Qualifications, BTECs and other vocational pathways.